erikedin/Nona.jl/ISSUES.md

     + Word can be moved out
     + Dictionaries could probably be moved as well
 - Create a simpler Hamming-distance game as well
-- Implement commands in the REPL
-    + For getting the current puzzle
-    + For exiting
 - REPL: Handle Ctrl+D, should exit
 - Rename User to Player
 - Documentation